UPDATE: Mistake in identification led to 'wrong man' being arrested in Ashling Murphy murder probe

-A mistake in identification may have resulted in gardai arresting and questioning the “wrong man” on Wednesday in connection with the murder of schoolteacher Ashling Murphy in Tullamore.
+A mistake in identification may have resulted in gardai arresting and questioning the “wrong man” on Wednesday in connection with the murder of Offaly schoolteacher Ashling Murphy.

 A source close to the investigation said the man in detention denied any involvement in the death of the 23-year-old from the beginning.

-It is understood that because of commentary on social media since the arrest, and the distribution of images on social messaging platforms, the man, described as a 40-year-old, is being brought to safe accommodation for the night after his release.
+It is understood that because of commentary on social media since the arrest, and the distribution of images on social messaging platforms, the man, described as a 40-year-old, was brought to safe accommodation for the night after his release.

-Commenting on those claims, the solicitor for the former suspect, Donal Farrelly, told the Tullamore Tribune - a sister paper of the Leinster Leader and KildareNow - tonight it is now “quite clear this man had nothing to do with the incident and has been cleared of all allegations”.
+Commenting on those claims, the solicitor for the former suspect, Donal Farrelly, told the Tullamore Tribune it is now “quite clear this man had nothing to do with the incident and has been cleared of all allegations”.

 Mr Farrelly added: “Police are now continuing with other lines of inquiry because he has been fully ruled out.”